t3kt/raytk/docs/_reference/operators/camera/index.md

   name: camera
   operators:
   - name: basicCamera
+    summary: Standard camera equivalent to a traditional Camera COMP with default settings.
   - name: cameraRemap
     status: beta
     summary: Modifies a camera by replacing the pixel UV coordinates that are used